 As a businesswoman, it’s very important to have a good support network.
-You need fellow businesswomen to share experiences and tips with.
-You need women who are in fields related to yours to ask questions.
-The sense of community provided by a group of businesswomen can help see you through the tough times.
+You need fellow business women to share experiences and tips with.
+You need women who are in related fields to ask questions and get feedback.
+The sense of community provided by a group of business women can help see you through the tough times.

 But finding a group in your area isn’t always practical.
 Maybe there are networking groups that you could join, but they might meet at times that are not convenient for you.
 Or if you’re not in a metropolitan area, there may not be any groups that are especially for women in your area.
 That doesn’t mean that you’re left out in the cold, though.